 Where are pandan waffles available?

-Pandan waffles are available widely in Vietnam, something that I saw frequently during our last trip, but the hard part is finding the perfect waffle with a balance of extra chewiness on the inside and crunch on the outside while giving you ample flavors of pandan and coconut.
+Pandan waffles are available widely in Vietnam, something that I saw frequently during our previous trip in 2020, but the hard part is finding the perfect waffle with a balance of extra chewiness on the inside and crunch on the outside while giving you ample flavors of pandan and coconut.

-I am lucky that we have restaurants like Lee’s or Bambu (the latter is our favorite waffle) nearby, but I wanted to figure out a homemade recipe that I can make at home.
-Being a quality control freak, I also like that I can make the waffle perfect to my needs.
+I am lucky that we have restaurants like Lee’s Sandwiches or Bambu (the latter is my favorite waffle) nearby, but I wanted to figure out a homemade recipe that I can make at home.
+Being a quality control freak, I also like that I can make the waffle to my exact specifications.

-Or not using tapioca flour made it super crispy, but not gooey enough.
-To achieve this balance, I use a combination of tapioca starch, rice flour (not glutinous rice flour), and wheat flour.
+- Not using tapioca starch at all in the recipe made it super crispy, but not gooey enough.
+To achieve a better balance, I use a combination of tapioca starch, rice flour (not glutinous rice flour), and all-purpose wheat flour.

-I like to sift the dry ingredients into the wet batter because this makes a smoother batter without over-mixing.
-Resting your batter for one hour is also necessary in order to get that fluffy texture–I know it’s tempting to skip this step, but trust the process!
+Sift the dry ingredients into the wet batter because this makes a smoother batter without over-mixing.
+Resting your batter for one hour is necessary in order to get that fluffy texture–I know it’s tempting to skip this step, but trust the process!

-I also like to use pandan extract from leaves instead of pre-made extract because I want a fresher flavor.
+Use real pandan leaves instead of pre-made extract.
+It’s gives a much fresher flavor you just can’t get from the artificial extract.
 You can see in the recipe below, and also on my bánh kẹp recipe where we extract flavor from pandan leaves.
 If you can’t find fresh leaves, you can also buy artificial pandan extract online.

 Pandan Waffle Recipe (Bánh Kẹp Lá Dứa)

-- 8 pandan leaves fresh or frozen, cut into three inch sections
+- 35 g (8 leaves) pandan leaves fresh or frozen, cut into 3" sections

 - ½ c water

-- Defrost eight pandan leaves (if frozen) and clean leaves under running water.
+- Defrost pandan leaves (if frozen) and clean leaves under running water.